-The Vancouver Art Gallery’s latest exhibition traces the art of performative photography—telling stories through visual stills—in India from the 1800s into the contemporary.
+Now in its closing weekend, the Vancouver Art Gallery’s Moving Still: Performative Photography in India exhibition traces the art of performative photography—telling stories through visual stills—in India from the 1800s to the present day.

 Embrace the ancient wisdom of Ayurvedic medicine among India’s rugged Aravalli Range.

 Embracing the traditional Hindu system of achieving health and bodily balance through diet, yogic breathing, and the use of regenerative herbs.

 An inflatable Zodiac floats down the Ganges River, and the current is picking up.
 I raise my voice, asking my guide to repeat himself, my hands tightening around a paddle as whitewater rapids churn all around.
 “You need 10 lives to see India,” yells Mukesh Joshi, his voice barely audible.